Shokochoco/wordsMemo/README.md

 3, Put a check mark on your memory.

+4, Can see non-checked words clicking the swich button on the top left.

-4, See your memorized data to keep your motivation.
+5, See your progress to keep your motivation.

 ## Author
 @bonbon_dev